-Brittany Clark Young is a second year doctoral student in Communication, Rhetoric and Digital Media and a 2019 North Carolina State University Provost Fellow.
-Her research and teaching interests lie in Hip Hop Studies, Black Media and Popular Culture, Black Digital Communities, African American Rhetoric, Public Relations, Composition, and Digital Humanities.
+Brittany Clark Young is a third year doctoral candidate in the Communication, Rhetoric and Digital Media program and a 2019 North Carolina State University Provost Fellow.
+Her research and teaching interests lie in Hip Hop Feminism and Hip Hop Studies, Black Media and Popular Culture, Black Digital Communities, African American Rhetoric, and Public Relations.
 Her past work investigated Black feminist hip hop rhetoric’s use in first-year composition classrooms at Historically Black Colleges and Universities; hoping to improve the writing practices of Black women students.
-Brittany’s current work examines the underground economy of sex work and its role in negotiating positions of power and gatekeeping in Southern Hip Hop.
+Brittany’s current research examines Southern hip hip as a temporal and communal meaning making space for Southern Black women, negotiating and combatting the Southern Belle trope.

 Clark Young, Brittany (September 2019).
 When Hip-Hop Hears the Home Girls: Using Black Feminist Hip Hop Rhetoric in the First Year Composition Classroom.
 Black Communities: A Conference for Collaboration.
 Durham, NC.

 Clark Young, Brittany (March 2019). #IfSlaveryWereAChoice: Enacting Performance in the Digital Griot and its Role in Black Digital Counterpublics.
 Communication, Rhetoric and Digital Media Symposium.
 North Carolina State University.

 Clark Young, Brittany (April 2018).
 Welcome to the Beauty Shop: Killing Respectability and Accepting Rage.
 Rhetorical Listening: An unConference for Social Justice.
 North Carolina State University RSA Chapter.
 North Carolina State University.